ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Reference Use Cases {#referenceusecases}

-This section covers a number of representative generic use cases for remote attestation, independent of specific solutions.
+This section covers a number of representative and generic use cases for remote attestation, independent of specific solutions.
 The purpose is to provide motivation for various aspects of the architecture presented in this document.
 Many other use cases exist, and this document does not intend to have a complete list, only to illustrate a set of use